-The staff recommends that the funding committee consider the following methodology for the calculation of funding for virtual state charter schools.
+The staff proposes the following methodology for the calculation of funding for virtual state charter schools

-- Virtual State Charter Schools earn funding in the same manner as all other public schools. - Calculate the average amount of total revenues less federal revenues, less state revenues other than equalization grants per enrollment for the lowest five school systems ranked by assessed valuation per enrollment count from the prior fiscal year to provide a grant to all state charter schools.
-Reduce the amount by one-third. - Calculate the per enrollment Local Five mill Share amount for state charter schools by averaging the Local Five Mill Share per enrollment amount for the lowest five school systems ranked by assessed valuation per enrollment county.
+- Virtual State Charter Schools earn funding in the same manner as all other public schools with the exception of the student weight for CTAE.
+In the virtual state charters, all CTAE students will be weighted at the lower tier since these schools are not equipping high cost labs. - Calculate the average amount of total revenues less federal revenues, less state revenues other than equalization grants per enrollment for the lowest five school systems ranked by assessed valuation per enrollment count from the prior fiscal year to provide a grant to all state charter schools.
+Reduce the amount by one-half. - Calculate the per enrollment Local Five mill Share amount for state charter schools by averaging the Local Five Mill Share per enrollment amount for the lowest five school systems ranked by assessed valuation per enrollment county.
 Multiply each state charter school's enrollment by the calculated Local Five Mill Share per enrollment amount.
 Reduce the calculated Local Five Mill Share amount for virtual state charter schools by one-third.